This guide explains how to connect from your Windows PC to your Windows Server VPS using Remote Desktop Protocol (RDP).

 Quick checklist

-• Have your VPS IP, username (Administrator), and password ready.
+- Have your VPS IP, username (

-• Accept the certificate warning if it appears.
+mstscand connect to the VPS IP. - Accept the certificate warning if it appears.

-• Change your password after first login.
+- Change your password after first login.

-• Secure RDP access with firewall rules.
+- Secure RDP access with firewall rules.